-The overall collection rate for property taxes has remained relatively consistent over time as the District's property tax revenue is predominately from residential property (75%) and most tax payments are from bank escrow accounts.
+The overall collection rate for property taxes has remained relatively consistent over time as the District's property tax revenue is predominately from residential property (74.5%) and most tax payments are from bank escrow accounts.
 Collections are forecasted consistently at 94.4% for the coming year.
-We will continue to proactively monitor our collection rates and will review assessed valuation actual percentage change results in late October 2016, when we receive AV data for the 2016-17 year.
+We will continue to proactively monitor our collection rates and will review assessed valuation actual percentage change results in late October 2017, when we receive AV data for the 2017-18 year.
 Those results provide us with the information to adjust the addition of personnel and response units deployed, and transfers to station land and building construction accounts, should we need to in order to ensure that we work toward meeting our target of five months of ending fund balance at the end of each year.
-I believe our current financial reserves, new contract and transport revenues, coupled with continued conservative fiscal management, will allow us to support the enhanced operations of the District and contracted service areas and provide essential services to our citizens.
+I believe our current financial reserves, strong tax base and growing transport revenues, coupled with continued conservative fiscal management, will allow us to support the enhanced operations of the District and contracted service area to provide essential services to our citizens.